zm711/NeuralAnalysis/README.md

  ## First methods

  ### Setting important recording values
- There are a few values beneficial for this type of analysis which cannot be predicted when load the data.
+ There are a few values beneficial for this type of analysis which cannot be predicted when loading the data.
 First trial groups are loaded as numeric values so likely for graphing it is necessary to map the numeric values to a stimulus value.
 This can be done with a dictionary.
+I turn the trial groups into strings so the keys for this dictionary should be strings of the values used in `trialGroup` portion of `eventTimes`

  ```python
  my_stim = {